vanderlei-filho/HEAT/README.md

 ### Arguments

+- binary: Binary to be executed (jacobi_noft, jacobi_ulfm or jacobi_scr if compiled with `make`)
+- flag_file: File with the flags to be used by the application
 - NP: Number of processes used by the application
 - NR: Number of processes per row
 - NC: Number of processes per column